Year: Julian year

 The SI multiplier prefixes may be applied to it to form "ka", "Ma", etc.

-The scientific Julian year is not to be confused with a year in the Jullian calendar.
+The scientific Julian year is not to be confused with a year in the Julian calendar.
 The scientific Julian year is a multiple of the SI second; it is today "astronomical" only in the sense "used in astronomy", whilst true astronomical years are based on the movements of celestial bodies.

 Sidereal, tropical, and anomalistic years

 Each of these three years can be loosely called an astronomical year.

 The sidereal year is the time taken for the Earth to complete one revolution of its orbit, as measured against a fixed frame of reference (such as the fixed stars, Latin sidera, singular sidus).
 Its average duration is 365.256363004 days (365 d 6 h 9 min 9.76 s) (at the epoch J2000.0 = January 1, 2000, 12:00:00 TT).

-Today the mean tropical year is defined as the period of time for the mean ecliptic longitude of the Sun to increase by 360 degrees.
+Today, the mean tropical year is defined as the period of time for the mean ecliptic longitude of the Sun to increase by 360 degrees.
 Since the Sun's ecliptic longitude is measured with respect to the equinox, the tropical year comprises a complete cycle of the seasons and is the basis of solar calendars such as the internationally used Gregorian calendar.
 The modern definition of mean tropical year differs from the actual time between passages of, e.g., the northward equinox, by a minute or two, for several reasons explained below.
 Because of the Earth's axial precession, this year is about 20 minutes shorter than the sidereal year.
-The mean tropical year is approximately 365 days, 5 hours, 48 minutes, 45 seconds, using the modern definition (= 365.24219 d × 86400 s).
+The mean tropical year is approximately 365 days, 5 hours, 48 minutes, 45 seconds, using the modern definition (= 365.2421875 d × 86400 s = 31556925 s).
 The length of the tropical year varies a bit over thousands of years because the rate of axial precession is not constant.

 The anomalistic year is the time taken for the Earth to complete one revolution with respect to its apsides.
 The orbit of the Earth is elliptical; the extreme points, called apsides, are the perihelion, where the Earth is closest to the Sun, and the aphelion, where the Earth is farthest from the Sun.
 The anomalistic year is usually defined as the time between perihelion passages.
 Its average duration is 365.259636 days (365 d 6 h 13 min 52.6 s) (at the epoch J2011.0).